Entire functions with Cantor bouquet Julia sets: Introduction

 contain infinitely many curves to infinity, obtained here as iterated preimages of a piece of the imaginary axis.
 In the 1980s, Devaney with a number of co-authors studied this phenomenon further, showing the existence of many more curves in the Julia set for a variety of transcendental entire functions.
 In particular, Devaney and Krych studied the family

 and observed that $J(E_a)$ consists entirely of arcs, each of which connects a finite endpoint to infinity \cite[p.
 50]{devaney_Krych}.
 These arcs are called \textit{(Devaney) hairs}.

 Devaney and Goldberg~\cite[Proposition~3.6]{devaneygoldberg} show that these hairs are embedded in the plane in such a way that each finite endpoint is accessible from the Fatou set $F(E_a)$.
-This was strengthened by Aarts and Oversteegen~\cite{aartsoversteegen}, who proved that the Julia set of any map $f$ of the form~\eqref{eq_sin} or~\eqref{eq_exp} is what is now called a \emph{Cantor bouquet}.\footnote{ In the case of the family~\eqref{eq_sin}, Aarts and Oversteegen prove this result only for $0<a<\nu\approx 0.85$.
-However, all functions $f_a$ for $0<a<1$ are known to be quasiconformally conjugate in the plane, and hence the result holds for $\nu\leq a < 1$ also.} We refer to Definition~\ref{def_brush} for the definition of Cantor bouquets, and note here only that the key is to prove that $J(f)\cup \{\infty\}$ is a \emph{(topologically) smooth fan}, meaning that there is a homeomorphism of the plane to itself that transforms each hair into a horizontal ray.
-Aarts and Oversteegen also show that any two Cantor bouquets are ambiently homeomorphic, and hence their results provide a complete description of the embedding of the hairs in the plane, for these families.
+This was strengthened by Aarts and Oversteegen~\cite{aartsoversteegen}, who proved that the Julia set of any map $f$ of the form~\eqref{eq_sin} or~\eqref{eq_exp} is what is now called a \emph{Cantor bouquet}.\footnote{ In the case of the family~\eqref{eq_sin}, Aarts and Oversteegen prove this only for $0<a<\nu\approx 0.85$.
+However, all functions $f_a$ for $0<a<1$ are known to be topologically (and even quasiconformally) conjugate in the plane, and hence the result holds for $\nu\leq a < 1$ also.} We refer to Definition~\ref{def_brush} for the definition of Cantor bouquets, and note here only that the key is to prove that $J(f)\cup \{\infty\}$ is an \emph{arc-smooth fan}, meaning that there is a homeomorphism of the plane to itself that transforms each hair into a horizontal ray.
+Aarts and Oversteegen also show that any two Cantor bouquets are ambiently homeomorphic (i.e., related to each other by a self-homeomorphism of the plane), and hence their results provide a complete description of the embedding of the hairs in the plane, for these families.